Modern Slavery Statement 2021

 Raw Material Sourcing

-Our aim is to sign up to the Human Rights Risk Indicator (HRRI) via Sustainable Fisheries Partnership (SFP) metrics.
-We plan to integrate the SFP HRRI ethical index into the sourcing of our raw material.
+Thistle Seafoods signed up to the Human Rights Risk Indicator (HRRI) via Sustainable Fisheries Partnership (SFP) metrics.
+We have integrated the SFP HRRI ethical index into our overall sourcing matrix of raw material.

 KPI’s